MINGW64-cell/CheckersEngine/README.md

 05/19/2022

 Mass code updating complete.
-Franz debugged.
-John got his first day off (yay).
+Franz and John debugged.
 Jouan continued on AI code.
 Steven worked to continue contracting the Piece -> Pawn and King Hierarchy.